darioseidl/git-hook-post-receive-jira-message-one-branch/README.md

 #post-receive hook

+post-receive hook

 Add comments in the Jira tickets using Jira API.
 When the git push is received, every commit adds a comment depending on the Jira tickets found in the commit message.
+The script posts a message to Slack in a specific channel too.

 This script sends comments only for commits pushed on the branch whose name is $branchName.
 If several jira tickets are found in the git commit message, the same comment is send to every Jira tickets